learn-co-curriculum/phase-3-active-record-migrations/README.md

    at the [repo][].
 4. `cd` into the cloned directory e.g. `cd mechanics-of-migrations-v-000/`
 5. Ensure you can `bundle` in the directory: `bundle install`
 6. If that works, then you're ready to proceed.
+If not, use a help resource like Ask a Question or ask a facilitator.

 ## Migrations